 Therefore, the alkaline solution of baking soda is used to neutralize the level of acid.

 How does NaHCO3 (Baking soda) act as acid as well as a base?

 As we know, Acid has a pH level from 1 to 6 and the base has a pH level from 8 to 14.
-Sodium bicarbonate has a pH level around 8-9 which means it is in the range of basic in the pH scale.
+Sodium bicarbonate has a pH level of around 8-9 which means it is in the range of basic on the pH scale.
 So, it can be said that Baking soda (NaHCO3) is a mildly alkaline substance